The 2020 awards are deferred due to COVID-19

 12 What is the Arts Access Aotearoa Museum Award?

 This category is intended to recognise museums that have made a particular commitment to building audiences by becoming more accessible to diverse communities.
 Museums Aotearoa is partnering with Arts Access Aotearoa for this award.
-Note: There is a separate entry form for this category.
+Your nomination may be for an initiative, a series of initiatives or for the organisation as a whole.

 13 What is the Best New Product or Range Award?